gameshowstudio/gameshowstudio.github.io/press/index.md

 ### Music and Sound Effects

-Sounds play automatically throughout the game, so that the host can easily create an immersive game show feel.
+Sounds play automatically throughout the game, so that the host can easily create an immersive game show experience.
 Sounds are played automatically when:

 * a player buzzes in,
 * a player answers a question correctly,